 Nominations are made by the chairperson of the department/director of the school in which the teaching assistant's instructional responsibilities have been discharged.
 When this is not the department/school in which the nominee is a candidate for a degree, the chairperson/director of the degree department/school must endorse the nomination.
 In every instance the nomination must be accompanied by a letter of recommendation from the faculty member who has supervisory responsibility for the graduate teaching assistant.
 Individual departments/schools will ordinarily make a single nomination each year, but the larger departments/schools may make as many as three.
 "At large" nominations are also invited from an appropriate student organization.
-All nominations are reviewed by a college screening committee, which may forward no more than two nominations to the Office of the Provost.
+All nominations to the Office of the Provost.

-To be nominated for an MSU Excellence-In-Teaching Citation, the teaching assistant must have held at least a half-time graduate teaching assistantship for a minimum of one semester at the time of nomination.
+To be nominated for an MSU Excellence-In-Teaching Citation, the teaching assistant must have held at least a quarter-time graduate teaching assistantship for a minimum of one semester at the time of nomination.
 In addition the nominee must have assumed a significant measure of responsibility for the conduct of undergraduate courses, whether in lecture, recitation or laboratory sections.
 Special tutorial or seminar teaching will also be recognized by the citations committee.